mike-jumper/guacamole-legacy-urls/README.md

    the Guacamole manual](http://guac-dev.org/doc/gug/configuring-guacamole.html#guacamole-home).

-4. Restart Tomcat (or whichever servlet container you are using) to restart Guacamole and load the new extension.
+4. Restart Tomcat (or whichever servlet container you are using) to restart Guacamole and load the new extension. **You may also need to clear browser cache for the changes to take effect.**

 Caveats
 -------